key4hep/k4MarlinWrapper/doc/MarlinWrapperIntroduction.md

 ### Configuration options

-By default each converter tool will try to convert the complete event content that is currently availble in the transient event store for the corresponding source format. **It will skip the conversion of a collection if the same collection already exists in the other format.
+By default each converter tool will try to convert the complete event content that is currently available in the transient event store for the corresponding source format. **It will skip the conversion of a collection if the same collection already exists in the other format.
 This check is done by collection name.** However, it is possible to control the conversion process with a